About the Summer Institute

 The Oxford Media Policy Summer Institute, held since 1998, brings together young scholars and regulators from around the world for a 2-week period to discuss, analyze, and debate recent trends in technology and its influence on information policy.
 For these twenty years, the program has involved top early career scholars, media lawyers, regulators, policymakers, journalists and activists from countries around the world.
 Participants take part in an intensive and interdisciplinary two-week program in Oxford that blends expert instruction with participatory activity and discussion.

 The objective of the program is to help prepare, motivate, encourage and support students and practitioners who aspire to pursue a career in a media-related field, may it be in academia, business or in policy-related fields.
 Through the discussions and bonds formed at the institute, we aim to encourage longer-term interdisciplinary collaboration.
 The richness of the experience comes from exposure to a variety of speakers and from the connections forged between participants themselves.
 The institute’s alumni are a vibrant group, going on to become leaders at top government agencies, corporations, nonprofits, and academic institutions around the world.

 More than an intensive summer study program in media law and policy, the Oxford Summer Institute is a way for students in different disciplines to be exposed to a group of their peers hailing from a variety of backgrounds bringing with them an array of life experiences.

 How to Apply

-The final application due date for the 2018 Annenberg-Oxford Summer Institute has passed.
-Please visit this website again in early 2019 to find out more about the 2019 Summer Institute.
+Applications for the 2019 Summer Institute will open soon!
 Applications are welcomed from students and practitioners working in communications, media, law, policy, regulation, and technology.

 For a list of frequently asked questions about the institute and the application, please see below.
-For more information or questions, please contact Laura at email@example.com.
+For more information or questions, please contact firstname.lastname@example.org

 Information & Programs from Past Institutes: